 CIO as BIO: Business Innovation Officer

-The call for CIOs and their teams to be more business focused and strategically minded is not new, but 2013 could be a defining year.
+The call for CIOs and their teams to be more business focused and strategically minded is not new.
 Today there is a higher than ever percentage of CIOs who are proactively leading the conversation with their business stakeholders around the use of innovative technology to improve processes, creating new revenue streams, improving customer satisfaction and enabling global expansion.
 In fact, the role of CIO has evolved to the point where a new title is gaining popularity: the ‘Business Innovation Officer’ or BIO.

 As we speak, there are several forces bringing this trend to a head.
 In at least well-managed operations with mature methodologies, internal efficiencies and gains from outsourcing – those areas on which CIOs have traditionally focused – have already peaked.
 On the other hand, in order to achieve efficiencies and gain competitive edge in the current economic climate, while at the same time creating supportive environments for new working models, CIOs must think like entrepreneurs: they must have a sound knowledge of business processes and objectives, the technology needed to underpin these, and the leadership skills to ensure successful implementation.